syncthing/syncthing/protocol/DISCOVERY.md

         unsigned short Port;
     }

-The first Node structure contains information about the sending node.
+The first Device structure contains information about the sending device.
-The following zero or more Extra nodes contain information about other nodes known to the sending node.
+The following zero or more Extra devices contain information about other devices known to the sending device.

 In the Address structure, the IP field can be of three differnt kinds;

  - A zero length indicates that the IP address should be taken from the source address of the announcement packet, be it IPv4 or IPv6.
 The source address must be a valid unicast address.
-This is only valid in the first node structure, not in the list of extras.
+This is only valid in the first device structure, not in the list of extras.

  - A four byte length indicates that the address is an IPv4 unicast address.